BadAcronym/imgsurf/README.md

 ## State:

 - Currently in development.
-Finished formats:
+Finished features:
+    - save from RAM to new file in specified format
+    - save from RAM to pointer (encode without writing to a file)
     - .qoi read/write in RGBA, BGRA, RGB or BGR

 ## Planned Features: